 Normally, the work is carried out by operators who monitor and control the process based on regular measurements taken at intervals.
 An ML system was set up to monitor in real time and continuously suggest adjustments via a digital dashboard.

-During the test period, the project team was constantly present, and the operators consistently followed the AI algorithm’s recommendations.
-The purpose was to determine how much the system could contribute to making the process more stable and the product quality more consistent.
+During a test period, the project team was constantly present, and the operators consistently followed the recommendations of the AI algorithm.
+The aim was to find out how much the system could contribute to making the process more stable and the product quality more consistent.

-The results from the test period showed a clear improvement.
-When the operators followed the algorithm’s recommendations, the variation in product quality decreased significantly.
-The process ran more stably, resulting in both higher and more predictable product quality.
-At the same time, the trial demonstrated the potential for significant energy savings.
+The results based on that test period showed a clear improvement.
+When the operators followed the recommendations of the algorithm, the variation in product quality decreased significantly.
+The process ran more stably, which gave both a higher and more predictable product quality.
+At the same time, the trial showed the possibility of major energy savings.

 The Machine Learning for Energy and Process Optimization (MLEEP) project investigated, in 2023–25, the possibility of integrating machine learning algorithms directly into Danish industrial companies, where the technology is currently only used to a limited extent.